- 5 Minutes to read

-This section explains how a GC PM can set up a workflow for an RFI.
+This section explains how a GC PM can set up the primary workflow for an RFI.

 - RFIs created by you - You can set up a workflow in the draft stage itself

-You can perform an initial review of the RFIs assigned to you and move forward with setting up a workflow for legitimate ones.
-Others can be rejected by you.
+You can perform an initial review of the RFIs and move forward with setting up a workflow for legitimate ones.

-The drop-down at the top left shows all available templates for you to choose from.
-After selecting a template, you can customize the actions in each step, the company and user responsible for the activity, and the process durations.
+The drop-down at the left shows all available templates for you to choose from.

-- Choose a template depending on the creator and the entities responsible for various actions on the RFI.
+- Choose a template depending on the creator, the context, and the entities responsible for various actions on the RFI.

 Once chosen, the actions and the responsible company types in the workflow template are shown as a list.

-- Company Type- The role of the contractor company in the project.
-This can be the general contractor, subcontractor, architect, etc.
+- Company Type- The role of the collaborating company in the project responsible for the respective step.
+This can be the owner, general contractor, subcontractor, architect, etc.